-Puerto Rico is an island that has been ravaged by natural disaster.
+Puerto Rico is an island that has been historically ravaged by natural disaster.
 Thrown into deep poverty, local communities have been left bereft of funding and resources to care for their animals, and dogs have been turned out or born onto the streets in their thousands.
 The rapidly growing stray dog population is struggling to survive in the face of neglect, disease and starvation.

 When our founder Nikki Tibbles travelled to Puerto Rico decades ago, she was expecting to find respite and relaxation.
 Instead she discovered a dire stray dog crisis, and untold levels of neglect, sickness and abject human cruelty wherever she turned: from boxes of puppies dumped as though they were little more than rubbish, to sick and skeletal dogs roaming the streets on the brink of starvation.